Hire in Poland

 - Remote work allowance

 The state social system provides for health insurance and pension coverage.
 On January 1, 2019, a new form of saving was introduced into the Polish legal system that allows the accumulation of additional funds for retirement into employee pension plans.
 The new law is called Employee Capital Plan (PPK).
 Contributions to employee pension plans will be financed by the employer (1.5% of the remuneration) and by the employee (2% of the remuneration) – with limited options to increase these amounts.
-The introduction of employee pension schemes is taking place in several phases.
-Initially, the obligation to create a scheme applied only to employers with at least 250 employees, but the ultimate target is that all employers in Poland will be obliged to create a scheme from January 1st, 2021.
+Employees may decide to opt out of the scheme.

 The most popular supplementary employee benefits in Poland are: